 In Situ Visualization¶

-In situ visualization is a possibility how to visualize your data while your computation is progressing on multiple nodes of a cluster.
-It is a visualization pipeline that can be used on our Salomon supercomputer.
-The pipeline is based on ParaView Catalyst library.
+In situ visualization allows you to visualize your data while your computation is progressing on multiple nodes of a cluster.
+It is a visualization pipeline that can be used on the Salomon supercomputer.
+The pipeline is based on the ParaView Catalyst library.

 Detailed description of the Catalyst API can be found here.
 We restrict ourselves to provide more of an overall description of the code together with specifications for building, and explanation about how to run the code on the cluster.

 The Catalyst library is a part of the ParaView module.
 More about ParaView can be found here.
 We use version 5.6.0.
 It has been compiled with

 All code concerning the simulator/adaptor is available to download from here.
 It is a package with the following files: CMakeLists.txt, FEAdaptor.h, FEAdaptor.cxx, FEDataStructures.h, FEDataStructures.cxx, FEDriver.cxx, and feslicescript.py.

 Then use CMake to manage the build process, but before that, load the appropriate modules (CMake, ParaView):

 This module set also loads a necessary Intel compiler within the dependencies: